jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 If the external execution won’t finish, then the referring procedure is stuck.

-If the external command object is an inactive command object, it will never execute, and the command will truly be stuck.
+If the external command object is an inactive command object, it might never execute, and the command might truly be stuck.
 A warning should be generated then.

 ![](images/6.%20Comands%20Misc%20Issues.009.png)